kmarszalek/appdb-is-publisher/README.md

 # IS Publisher

-> Provides access interfaces to information system backend.
+> Provides access to information system backend.

 ## Installation